-16. The Complaint Panel
+The Complaint Panel

-The Complaint Panel will consist of three persons appointed by or on behalf of the Governing Body by the Clerk to the Governors.
+The Complaint Panel will consist of three persons appointed by the SCC or Hub Governance Board.
 None of the three Complaint Panel members will have been involved in the matters which gave rise to the complaint, have been involved in dealing with the complaint previously or have any detailed prior knowledge of the complaint.
-Two of the Complaint Panel members may (but do not have to) be Governors.
-The third Complaint Panel member will be independent of the management and running of the School, i.e. they will not be a member of staff or a Governor, and will not be linked to the School in another way, for example as a parent of a student at the School.
+Two of the Complaint Panel members may (but do not have to) be SSC.
+The third Complaint Panel member will be independent of the management and running of the School, i.e. they will not be a member of staff or SCC or Hub Govenance Board member, and will not be a parent or a student at the School.
 The independent Complaint Panel member will be the Chair of the Complaint Panel.